cybrpsycho/wayo_navigator/README.md

     - 'layout(n)' - the mall's blueprint (walls, stairs, ramps, lifts, etc...) for each n<sup>th</sup> floor where n >= 0
     - 'navmesh' - which will be used for path-finding
     - 'floor' - a flat plane that will be used as...well...the floor
-    - '{unique_id}' - a randomized id for each store's plane
+    - 'unique_id' - a randomized string for each store plane's name

 ## How To Run